uqlibrary/technology-training/R/RStudio_intro.md

 # RStudio Intro hands-on session

 Thanks for attending this session at the UQ library Centre for Digital Scholarship (CDS).
-Please complete the following feedback form before leaving.
+Please complete the following feedback form before leaving [http://tiny.cc/CDS_feedback_R](http://tiny.cc/CDS_feedback_R).

+If you want to review the installation instructions: https://github.com/orchid00/CDS/blob/master/R/Installation.md

 Everything we write today will be saved in your R project.
-Please remember to save it in your H drive or USB if you used the CDS computers.
+Please remember to save it in your H drive or USB if you used the University computers.
-Manuals, commands and more information on how to continue your R learning are provided in the set-up instructions: [https://etherpad.wikimedia.org/p/cds](https://etherpad.wikimedia.org/p/cds).
+Manuals, commands and more information on how to continue your R learning are provided in our community resource in this etherpad [https://etherpad.wikimedia.org/p/cds](https://etherpad.wikimedia.org/p/cds).

 ## Keep in mind